 WHAT IS THE OCEAN PLASTIC STANDARD?

-The standard brought by DNV GL is a chain of custody model; more specifically, it is an identity preserved model (IPM); an IPM provides the highest level of traceably and integrity in a chain of custody model.
-Followers of the IPM established by DNV GL are required to prove the source of the material and that it has not been mixed with other materials; this is done by confirming three main components: material integrity, traceability, and mass balance.
+The standard brought by DNV is a chain of custody model; more specifically, it is an identity preserved model (IPM); an IPM provides the highest level of traceably and integrity in a chain of custody model.
+Followers of the IPM established by DNV are required to prove the source of the material and that it has not been mixed with other materials; this is done by confirming three main components: material integrity, traceability, and mass balance.

 - Material integrity means that material gathered from the GPGP is not mixed with material from other sources.
 Numbered seals and tags applied to storage containers ensure that the material can be traced through audits, that demonstrate material has not been added.